smaclell/smaclell.github.io/_drafts/safe-ordering-breaking-changes.md

 </figure>

 The key to this is step 1.
-By having both versions live at the same time users can switching to Version B at their leisure.
+By having both versions live at the same time users can switch to Version B at their leisure.
 This is key.
-They are not forced to immediately take the new version.
-Although Version 2.0 breaks Version 1.0 temporarily supporting both makes the change safe for all the clients.
+They are not forced to immediately update all their clients to take the new version.
+Although Version 2.0 breaks Version 1.0, temporarily supporting both makes the change safe for all the clients.

 Steps 2 and 3 can happen as quickly or slowly as you would like.
 I like to